DaveParillo/intermediate-cpp/_sources/class-III-design/inheritance.rst

       }
    }

-There is no obligation to always call all implementing function, but in practice, this is often needed.
+There is no obligation to always call all implementing functions, but in practice, this is often needed.

 Note that this defeats the entire purpose of having runtime polymorphism.
+The derived class at the end of the inheritance chain might need code containing 'knowledge' about **all** of its ancestor classes.
 This is partly why the diamond is considered 'deadly'.